Contextual Bandits with Budgeted Information Reveal: INTRODUCTION

-\textbf{Our Contributions$\;\;$} In this work, we provide an algorithm for deciding the ``optimal'' timing for the revealer to take action when the number of actions that it can take is limited.
-We focus on the special case where the recommender is a \emph{linear contextual bandit} algorithm when the revealer decides to reveal information and a \emph{multi-armed bandit} (MAB) algorithm when no additional information is revealed to the recommender (due to the missing context).
-However, our method could be generalized to other RL algorithms.
+\paragraph{Our Contributions} In this work, we provide an algorithm for deciding the ``optimal'' timing for the revealer to take action when the number of actions that it can take is limited.
+We focus on the special case where the recommender acts 1) as a \emph{linear contextual bandit} algorithm when the revealer opts to reveal information and 2) as a \emph{multi-armed bandit} (MAB) algorithm when no additional information is revealed to the recommender (due to the missing context).
 We show that our problem can be decomposed into two parts: 1) an online primal-dual optimization algorithm addressing the decision of the revealer, and 2) a contextual bandit learning algorithm with delayed feedback modeling the decision of the recommender.

-In the online primal-dual algorithm, we introduce a novel learning constraint and prove that the value of the objective function of our proposed algorithm, Algorithm~\ref{alg:primal-dual-step-constraint}, is at least $\eta_{\min}(1-1/c)$ times that of an offline clairvoyant benchmark, where $\eta_{\min}$ is a problem dependent constant and $1-1/c$ is budget dependent constant that approaches $1-1/e$ as the budget grows.
-Furthermore, by introducing the novel learning constraint in the primal-dual algorithm, we are able to separate out the effect of delayed feedback in the bandit learning loss (formally defined in \S~\ref{sec:setup}), thus removing the dependency of the delayed feedback effect on the context dimension.
-By combining these two parts, Algorithm~\ref{alg:learning-reward} achieves a sublinear regret under suitable choice of parameters.
+In the online primal-dual algorithm, we introduce a novel learning constraint and prove that the value of the objective function of our proposed algorithm, Algorithm~\ref{alg:primal-dual-step-constraint}, is at least $\pi_{\min}(1-1/c)$ times that of an offline clairvoyant benchmark, where $\pi_{\min}$ is a problem dependent constant and $1-1/c$ is budget dependent constant that approaches $1-1/e$ as the budget grows.
+Furthermore, by introducing the novel learning constraint in the primal-dual algorithm, we are able to separate out the effect of delayed feedback in the bandit learning loss (defined in \S~\ref{sec:setup}), removing the dependency of the delayed feedback effect on the context dimension.
+By combining these two parts, we provide the first UCB-based algorithm (Algorithm~\ref{alg:learning-reward}) that achieves a sublinear regret under suitable choice of parameters.